googleapis/disco-to-proto3-converter/README.md

 ```

 ### Test
-To build the standalone jar run the following command from the repository root:
+To run the unit tests execute the following command:
 ```
 mvn test
 ```